 There are situations (such as when one's government is controlled by mass murderers) when the actual choice is between violence in self-defense or the perpetuation of extreme cruelty to others.

-I call upon those egalitarians who presently subscribe to the philosophy of nonviolence to reconsider.
+I call upon those egalitarians who presently subscribe to the philosophy of nonviolence, which says it is immoral to use violence even in self-defense) to reconsider.
 Isn't it all cruelty, rather than all violence, that you oppose?
 Isn't non-cruelty (doing whatever you can to prevent cruelty) a form of mutual aid?

 Thoughts about Violence & Threats of Violence Occurring Today